Elbsides/www/2023/index.markdown

 ## Adina Bogert-O'Brien

-Hey, I’m Adina!
-I am incessantly curious, work in renewable energy, and sometimes find vulnerabilities when I’m bored.
+Hey, I'm Adina!
+I am incessantly curious, work in renewable energy, and sometimes find vulnerabilities when I'm bored.
 I co-founded a hackerspace over a decade ago but have only just accepted that security is more than a hobby.
-At work, I’m a business architect with security leanings working in knowledge management for a major renewable energy company.
+At work, I'm a business architect with security leanings working in knowledge management for a major renewable energy company.

 # Talks

+## 40 years Census Decision: The census and the understanding privacy protection in the transition of time.

 ## My CI/CD pipeline contains all security tools available!
 Now what...?